History Essay Guide

 3. Conclusion: Summarize your arguments, restate the significance of your thesis, and suggest implications or further areas for research.

 Each point in the body of your outline should flow logically to the next, creating a coherent narrative that reinforces your thesis.
-Remember, the outline is not set in stone; it should evolve as your research and understanding deepen.
+Remember, the outline is not set in stone.
+It should evolve as your research and understanding deepen.

 Writing the Draft